 Acupuncture has been used for thousands of years to promote blood flow and reduce inflammation.
 This study from the Journal Anesthesia and Analgesia shows how acupuncture can raise levels of nitric oxide around the needles, so increasing local blood circulation.

-Dan Shen (Salvia miltiorrhiza) – This is a well known blood moving herb and is used to treat a wide variety of complaints related to poor circulation from angina to menstrual cramps.
+- Dan Shen (Salvia miltiorrhiza) – This well-known blood-moving herb is used to treat a wide variety of complaints related to poor circulation from angina to menstrual cramps.

 And finally…put your feet up!

 Help your veins move blood back to your heart by raising your feet at least once a day.
-Ideally your feet should be higher then your heart so if it’s possible lie down with a pillow under your ankles
+Ideally, your feet should be higher than your heart so if it’s possible to lie down with a pillow under your ankles